quicwg/quicwg.github.io/README.md

 you'll want to edit [implementations.md](implementations.md).

 Changes to existing pages should follow the style and structure of existing content.
-For example, populating the the same fields, in the same order, using similar editorial conventions.
+For example, populating the same fields, in the same order, using similar editorial conventions.

 GitHub supports in-browser editing of existing files.
 Pull requests can be